Joao4569/farm_fresh/README.md

 ### Project Scope

-Here is a diagram representing Farm Fresh's scope and logic.
+Here is a diagram representing Farm Fresh's scope and logic which I used for planning.

 ![scope_logic](media/readme_images/screenshots/scope_logic.png)